dabasmoti/BB_Tasc/README.md

 ```
 python recieve.py
 ```
-While the reciever terminal is still consuming, you can send different properties for an analysis
+While the reciever terminal is still consuming, you can send different properties for an analysis, like a different country or year
 ##### From sender terminal
 ```
 python send.py brazil 2009